 Our name, The Oaklandside, was chosen through a similar process of community listening with a wide and diverse range of Oakland residents, educators, artists, civic workers, and more.
 One participant told us this name suggests that “‘We’re on your side.
 We’re with you.'”
 Another said, “It says that this is Oakland’s side of the story.”
 Thank you to everyone involved for sharing your time and input, which also influenced the design of our logo by Oakland designed by Mike Nicholls, who shared more about his design.

 The Oaklandside’s community-centered approach and commitment to reporting for underserved local communities, not only about these communities, is guided by the work of a number of other civic journalism organizations in the Bay Area and around the country.
-These include Oakland’s El Tímpano—who we’re proud to partner with—and Oakland Voices, City Bureau in Chicago and Outlier Media in Detroit, MLK50 in Memphis, the “southern collective for movement journalism” Press On, and many others.
+These include Oakland’s El Tímpano and Oakland Voices—both of which we’re proud to partner with—and City Bureau in Chicago, Outlier Media in Detroit, MLK50 in Memphis, the “southern collective for movement journalism” Press On, and many others.
 We’re grateful to the leaders and educators at these organizations for sharing their insights with the world.

 To help us launch, we received $1.56 million in seed funding from the Google News Initiative, an “effort to work with the news industry to help journalism thrive in the digital age.”
 Google has zero input or influence over our reporting.
 The same goes for all of our funders.
 Read more about our policies.